ashishrana160796/Concise-Interview-Prep/README.md

 #### Note
 * New detailed preperation topics will be added for each sub-section.
 * Flash-cards for each sub-section will be added.
+* Url of resources will soon be added with descriptive analysis of topics.
 ---